Web App Design, Healthcare, AI

 I interviewed a cardiology team at a local Pittsburgh hospital, UPMC.
 The cardiology team consists of four persons, which is typical of the cardiology team.
 The team consists of two cardiologists and two nurse practitioners.
 Every week, they need to decide the life and death of 5-12 patients.

-65, late stage heart failure patient
+Late stage heart failure

 1. Referred to the hospital for VAD by home cardiologists